parmentelat/nbhosting/fedora/installation.md

 of the packages that it knows about, but **won't automatically install the `pip` dependencies, that need to be reinstalled manually**

-Likewise, when upgrading from say f31 to f32, python3 will move from 3.7 to 3.8; so pip dependencies will restart from scratch;
+For example, when upgrading from say f31 to f32, python3 will move from 3.7 to 3.8; so pip dependencies will restart from scratch;
-`install.sh` should do all the heavylifting in this case, but check for the installation pf `podman-py` that might need manual intervention if installed from sources.
+`install.sh` should do all the heavylifting in this case, but check also for the installation pf `podman-py` that will need a dedicated manual intervention as well.

 ## note on upgrading from docker to podman